besacier/AMMIcourse/README.md

 **part 1 (collecting 2h of read speech in your own language)**

 You should first gather a text (in your own language) to be read.
-To record 2h of speech, this text should be at least 20,000 words long and be tokenized in senttences.
+To record 2h of speech, this text should be at least 20,000 words long and be tokenized in sentences.

 You should record sentences **in your native language** using Lig-AIkuma.
 For this, use the **ellicitation (from text) mode** and record utterances.
 Before that, you should **carefully fill the speaker metadata information**.